gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 +const { GraphQLString } = require(`gatsby/graphql`)
 ```

-### Add `babel-plugin-flow` if you are using Flowtype
+### Add `gatsby-plugin-flow` if you are using Flowtype

-`babel-preset-flow` was removed from the default babel configuration to allow users to choose their own transpiler more easily.
-If you are using Flow, and your site has it's own `.babelrc` that already includes flow configurations, you should be fine.
-Otherwise, you should install [`gatsby-plugin-flow`](/packages/gatsby-plugin-flow)
+`@babel/preset-flow` was removed from Gatsby's default babel configuration to make it easier to allow users to choose their own transpiler.
+If your site has its own `.babelrc` that already includes the Flow preset, no changes are necessary.
+Otherwise, you should install [`gatsby-plugin-flow`](/packages/gatsby-plugin-flow).

 ## For Explorers